skip to Main Content

 Foraging for Dandelion Greens

 One of my earliest memories growing up in East Tennessee is walking around with my grandmother, picking dandelion greens.
 I remember the excitement of the treasure hunt.
 I was probably 4 or 5, but I was good at spotting the yellow flowers and would run ahead to go look for the jagged leaves underneath the bloom.
-Afterwards, she would boil them up and serve them with a little salt and vinegar.
+Afterward, she would boil them up and serve them with a little salt and vinegar.
 Even though I enjoyed hunting for them, I was not that fond of the taste back then.
 It wasn’t until I developed an adult palate that I came to appreciate the dandelion green’s bitterness and peppery flavor.

 Foraging and cooking dandelion greens is a Southern tradition from way back.
 It’s very much a part of the Appalachian Scots-Irish tradition of picking “potherbs” to serve as a salad or boiled up with a bit of salt pork.
 Especially in Spring, dandelions and other wild greens can be the first things to sprout in the yard, making them easy to forage.
-Like arugula, turnip or mustard greens, dandelion greens can be bitter, so they need to be cooked with a little care.
+Like arugula, turnip, or mustard greens, dandelion greens can be bitter, so they need to be cooked with a little care.

 ONE NOTE: When foraging for any wild edible plants, including dandelion greens, be sure that you are picking them someplace that has not been sprayed by chemicals that could be harmful.
 No herbicides or fertilizers!